1-877-929-7245

 Day 2 - An epic journey on the Bergen Railway

-This morning brings one of the highlights of the tour, a spectacular journey aboard the iconic Bergen Railway, northern Europe's highest line.
+One of the highlights of our tour awaits this morning, a journey aboard the iconic Bergen Railway - northern Europe's highest and most beautiful line - on its spectacular journey to Bergen.
 From Oslo's center and suburbs, we head west into the countryside and the backdrop to our journey becomes more breathtaking, particularly when enhanced by snow.

 Includes